Here’s the need-to-know stuff about the energy source, geothermal energy!

 - The power stations do not take up much room.

 What are the disadvantages of using geothermal energy?

 - The right geographical location is needed, where suitable hot rocks are within drilling depth.
-For example, not many of these exist in the UK
+Not many of these exist in the UK.

 - Sometimes the heat source can ‘dry up’ if too much heat energy is extracted.